REVENGE977/Port-Scanner/README.md

 # Scan Types:
-- Range (You can set range that will scan all ports from start to end of it .) e.x: 20, 80
+- Range (You can set range that will scan all ports from start to end from it .) e.x: 20, 80
 - Specific (You set one port to scan .)

 # Features: